FreeCAD/FPA/handbook/corporate/AISBL/mandatory_tasks.md

 #### Associations tax

-ASBLs/AISBLs with **more than € 25,000 in assets** are subject to an [annual tax](https://finances.belgium.be/fr/asbl/impots-tva/taxe-annuelle-asbl) of 0.17% of their declared assets value.
+ASBLs/AISBLs with **more than € 25,000 in assets** are subject to an [annual tax](https://finances.belgium.be/fr/asbl/impots-tva/taxe-annuelle-asbl) of 0.17% of their declared assets value, not counting liquidities (*fonds de roulement*).
 If the ASBL's assets are less than or equal to € 25,000, it is not subject to the tax.
 It is, however, still required to fill a declaration and indicate that the assets do not exceed € 25,000.

 The declaration must be filed **no later than March 31**.
 Each ASBL receives, in principle, an invitation from the Legal Security office to submit a declaration during the month of February.